Los Angeles Almanac Logo

 By late 2021, Los Angeles County's two Juvenile Halls, Central and Barry J. Nidorf, had an average of daily population of 246 juvenile defendants in custody (267 males and 36 females), awaiting court action or transfer to another facility.
 Deputy Probation Officers are responsible for the custody and transport of minor defendants.
 The Sheriff's Department receives custody of those minors determined to be "unfit" for Juvenile Court and ordered housed at County Jail by the court.
 Not all "unfit" minors, however, are housed at County Jail.
 In 2023, Central Juvenile Hall was closed and Los Padrinos Hall was reopened.
 After transfers from from the closing Central Juvenile Hall, newly reopened Los Padrinos Juvenile Hall reported 171 youth assigned.
 Data source: Los Angeles County Probation Data.

 Central Juvenile Hall (Eastlake) was the first permanent county juvenile detention facility in Los Angeles County.
 It opened in 1912.
-The second juvenile hall did not open until 45 years later when Los Padrinos opened in 1957.
+The second juvenile hall did not open until 45 years, after Los Padrinos opened in 1957.

 Camps

-Camp visiting hours are Sundays, 1pm - 4pm.
-In some cases, special visiting can be arranged with minor's case worker.
-Some facilities (see asterisk) do not have visitation hours on holidays.
+Call each camp for visiting hours and requirements.
+In some cases, special visiting can be arranged with a minor's case worker.
+Some facilities may not have visitation hours on holidays.
 Telephone ahead to verify hours and determine that the camp has not been temporarily closed to visitors.

 Facility Location